hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

-Defines the tolerance used when estimating gas for the `eth_estimateGas` JSON-RPC method.
+Defines the tolerance used when estimating gas for the [`eth_estimateGas`](../api/index.md#eth_estimategas) JSON-RPC method.
-Lower values increase accuracy but take longer to compute, whereas higher values speed up estimation but may result in less precise results.
+Lower values increase accuracy but take longer to compute.
+Higher values speed up estimation but might provide less precise results.

 The default is `0.015`.
 Set to `0.0` to disable tolerance and prioritize maximum accuracy.